Inside: Here you’ll learn why learning to travel like a minimalist allows us to enjoy and experience more while we travel.

 My travel time is precious to me.
 I want to soak up every minute of it.
-I’d rather bring less clothing than run the risk of having to stop in a mini-mart for another pair of tourist shorts with the word “MAUI” screen printed on the butt again.
+I’d rather bring fewer articles of clothing than run the risk of having to stop in a mini-mart for another pair of tourist shorts with the word “MAUI” screen printed on the butt again.

 Traveling with just a carry on, regardless of the length of your trip, prevents those kind of downer delays.

 Once you land, you exit your plane, cruise past the crowd of people huddled around baggage claim waiting to see if their luggage made it or not, and start enjoying your trip immediately.

 Oh, and we get to be the first in line at the car rental center!
 Second only to the people that have been doing this traveling lightly thing a lot longer than us.